ToddEnsz/TransformCSV/README.md

 # TransformCSV
-Merge multiple CSVs in Python - Mods of Ubbens Orig
+Merge multiple CSVs in Python

-merge-csv.py

 Merge multiple CSVs with the same column structure and fail gracefully when CSVs don't match